-Mont Blonc worth Rs 50 lakh recovered during raids on Mayawati’s ex-secretary
+Mont Blanc worth Rs 50 lakh recovered during raids on Mayawati’s ex-secretary

 New Delhi, Mar 14: Cash worth over Rs 1.64 crore, Mont Blanc pens valued at Rs 50 lakh, four luxury SUVs and documents indicating 'benami' assets of Rs 300 crore have been recovered during income tax raids on premises linked to a retired Uttar Pradesh cadre IAS officer, who served in top positions during Mayawati's chief ministership, officials said.